Designing with Communities

 Want to hear some professionals share their experiences with Humanitarian Engineering?
 Please check out our Humanitarian Engineering and Science colloquium lectures and our Gold Nuggets Humanitarian Engineering interview series!

-Learn about our projects
+learn about our projects

-What its like in HE at mines
+What it’s like in HE@Mines

-student project in social innovation
+in social Innovation

 RESPONSIBLE MINING, RESILIENT COMMUNITIES